 As a zero-waster, there are several ways to make your laundry routine more sustainable.
-You can add dryer balls to your dryer — free of chemicals and proven to make clothes dry faster! — take advantage of horse chestnuts as a laundry detergent alternative, and even pretreat stained clothes with distilled white vinegar.
+You can add dryer balls to your dryer — free of toxic chemicals and proven to make clothes dry faster! — take advantage of horse chestnuts as a laundry detergent alternative, and even pretreat stained clothes with distilled white vinegar.
 Oh, and of course, use the eco-friendly button on your machines if you have one!
 (Cold water, always.)

 That being said, one of our favorite ways to zero-wastify a laundry routine is to integrate soap nuts into the mix.
 Like horse chestnuts, soap nuts are a natural way to do your wash.
-Native to India and Nepal, soap nuts have been used historically to treat skin conditions like eczema and psoriasis, but they can also act as a chemical-free, natural way to clean clothes and fabrics.
+Native to India and Nepal, soap nuts have been used historically to treat skin conditions like eczema and psoriasis, but they can also act as a toxin-free, natural way to clean clothes and fabrics.
 With the average American running anywhere from four to five loads of wash per week, making your laundry routine as eco-friendly as possible has never been so important.

 Interested in finding out how to use soap nuts in your laundry routine?
 Keep reading!